 You would need to prove there was something dangerous or unsafe on the property.
-You would also need to supply proof in the form of videos, photographs, or sworn testimony from witnesses.
+You also need to supply proof through videos, photographs, or sworn testimony from witnesses.

-Some of these dangers could include exposed electrical wiring, uneven flooring, wet or slippery floors, or parts of the building that were not up to local code standards.
+These dangers could include exposed electrical wiring, uneven flooring, wet or slippery floors, or building parts that were not up to local code standards.

 Did the Defendant Know About the Dangers?

 Some conditions are described as “open and obvious.”
 These conditions are harder for the defendant to deny knowledge of their existence.
 Other dangers are hidden or obscure.

 Did the Dangerous Condition Cause You to Get Hurt?

 Part of a successful case is obtaining proof that the harmful conditions on the premises caused your injuries.
 You’ll need photographs, videos, or witness testimony to show the dangerous conditions that caused you to get hurt.

 Request a Free Case Evaluation